Celeste-AI/Celeste-AI/howsheworks.md

 I don't believe in using user information to train without consent, nor do I think it is right, so I will never train off of data that a user says in game.
 So all data except on specific cases are trashed (moderation/pulled) to respect privacy of each user, if you are developing a bot I highly recommend you do similar practices.
+* ⚠️ While not training, I have considered allowing her to remember more things about previous interactions but I'm on the fence for it right now due to previous concerns.

 Currently I use a semi-custom solution so I don't have any good things that I can point towards, but I highly recommend looking into [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/) as thats basically all it is.
 ---
 # SPEAKING.
-Originally she used "microsoft cortana" or "eva", this was done by modifying registry files to allow her voice to be used as a tts, this method is not used anymore for her new voice, instead
+Originally back when Celeste started she used "microsoft cortana" aka "eva" this was done by modifying registry files to allow access to her voice to then be used as a TTS, this method is not used for her voice anymore, instead [Coqui-TTS](https://github.com/coqui-ai/TTS) is used instead, which allows her to have her own unique and custom voice.

 ![image](https://github.com/Celeste-AI/Celeste-AI/assets/130422935/d8a0a345-b83c-42f5-ba14-47ea833f8f97)

-[Coqui-TTS](https://github.com/coqui-ai/TTS) is used instead, which allows her to have her own voice.

-She was trained using my custom software that combines whisper and reused portions of her hearing code, this allows me to copy any voice insanely quickly just by dragging files into folders as long as I have lots of data on the voice.

-Celeste has a locally trained voice that was made for her, this allows her to sound more 'unique' without the costs of using an API service.
-This can take a while to train however.

-She has to double check that her AI can actually SAY a word before outputting it, sometimes she can crash due to trying to divide by zero (lol) if I don't do this.
-So she does some basic sanitization before trying to speak the response.
+She was trained with a custom trainer loop I made that allowed me to create voices by just putting what voice I wanted in the same folder, and it handled the rest.
+Her voice is done completely local using this software that way theres no api costs and fast responses are made on demand.

+Here is the current workflow for Celeste:

+* Text that represents what she wants to say is made.
+* Text is split into chunks usually seperated by punctuation except in certain situations.
+* Emotions are calculated ahead of time for each split and attached to each text reference for later.
+* She plays the first audio she generates, meanwhile in the background if there is any, it is being pre-generated so she can go right to the next one once done.
+* Voice is outputted to re-routed microphone, until all the voice lines are completed.

+Eventually I want to possibly replace coqui but I havent found a suitable low latency replacement just yet.

 ---

 # Visuals (WIP)